Soma Sengupta: Research and career

 Sengupta completed a PhD in Biochemistry (1994) and a MBBChir (2002), both at the University of Cambridge, U.K. She has a long-standing research interest in clinically important membrane transport proteins.
 After her Ph.D. she worked in Professor Carolyn Slayman's laboratory at Yale University on membrane transport protein biology critical to cardiac function.
 She was a Visiting Fellow at various institutions (2000-2007), which included immunology research on the TAP transporter at the Cambridge Institute of Medical Research with Wellcome Trust Principal Research Fellow Professor Paul Lehner, fungal membrane transport protein research with Professor Rajini Rao at Johns Hopkins, and pediatric brain tumor research with Professor Scott Pomeroy at Boston Children's Hospital, Boston.

-She completed a Neurology Residency at Beth Israel Deaconess Medical Center-Harvard (2011), a Clinical Fellowship in Neuro-Oncology (2013) at Boston Children's Hospital/Dana-Farber Cancer Institute/Mass General, and an Integrative Medicine Fellowship (2023) at the Andrew Weil Center for Integrative Medicine, The University of Arizona.
+She completed a Neurology Residency at Beth Israel Deaconess Medical Center-Harvard (2011), a Clinical Fellowship in Neuro-Oncology (2013) at Boston Children's Hospital/Dana-Farber Cancer Institute/Mass General, an Integrative Medicine Fellowship (2023) at the Andrew Weil Center for Integrative Medicine, The University of Arizona, and a Executive Leadership in Health Care Fellowship at Drexel University College of Medicine, Philadelphia, PA.

 Her first faculty appointment was as an Instructor in the Department of Neurology at Beth Israel Deaconess Medical Center, Boston.
-She discovered that medulloblastoma tumor cell viability could be impaired by activating the GABA-A receptor with a new class of benzodiazepine analogs.
-She then took an appointment in the Department of Neurology at Emory University, where in collaboration with biochemist Daniel Pomeranz Krummel (University of North Carolina at Chapel Hill) and medicinal chemist James Cook (University of Wisconsin-Milwaukee), reported on the regression of melanoma tumors in mice using benzodiazepine analogs by both a direct mechanism and by enhancing infiltration of immune cells into the tumor microenvironment.
+She discovered that medulloblastoma tumor cell viability could be impaired by activating cancer intrinsic GABA-A receptors with a new class of benzodiazepine analogs.
+She then took an appointment in the Department of Neurology at Emory University, where in collaboration with biochemist Daniel Pomeranz Krummel (Tufts Medical Center) and medicinal chemist James Cook (University of Wisconsin-Milwaukee), reported on the control of melanoma tumors in mice using benzodiazepine analogs by both a direct mechanism and by enhancing infiltration of immune cells into the tumor microenvironment.

 She continued this line of research as the holder of the Harold C. Schott Endowed Chair of Molecular Therapeutics at the University of Cincinnati College of Medicine.

-Currently, a major focus of her lab research explores how activating membrane transport proteins regulate cancer cell ion homeostastis and how they can be leveraged to induce apoptosis in disparate cancer cells, including primary and metastatic brain cancers.
+Currently, a major focus of her lab research explores how activating membrane transport proteins regulate cancer cell bioelectricity and how they can be leveraged to induce apoptosis in disparate cancer cells, including primary and metastatic brain cancers.
 She co-founded a corporation with Pomeranz Krummel and Cook to advance this strategy.
 Her clinical research includes employing novel therapeutic apps to remediate neurological deficits in cancer patients caused by treatments.
 She also is a clinical trialist centered in the neuro-oncology space.

-She has authored/greater than 90 publications, a book on brain tumor patients that is aimed for patients and clinical trainees, two volumes of poetry, and two children's books.
+She has authored/greater than 100 publications, a book on brain tumor patients that is aimed for patients and clinical trainees, two volumes of poetry, and two children's books.
 She has featured on several news articles and TV interviews to discuss her research.